azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 Launch the `Machine Learning service workspace` and navigate to **Compute** so we can create a new `Compute Instance.` A compute instance can be used as fully configured and managed development environment in the cloud for machine learning.
 The Compute Instance actually sits inside this `Machine Learning service workspace`.
 It is just a **regular Azure Virtual Machine**.
-**Azure Machine Learning Service Workspace is the "umbrella" that groups all you machine learning resources**
+**Azure Machine Learning Service Workspace is the "umbrella" that groups all your machine learning resources**

 ![alt text](../images/ComputeOverview.png "Compute Instance")